jayantcoder/Chatingo/README.md

 Chatingo: A Real-Time Chat Application
-Chatingp is a modern real-time messaging application designed to provide seamless and instant communication.
+Chatingo is a modern real-time messaging application designed to provide seamless and instant communication.
 Inspired by popular chat platforms, it includes features like user authentication, real-time messaging, and responsive design, all powered by React and Firebase.

 Features
 User Authentication: Secure sign-up and log-in using Firebase Authentication.